-Name of Evaluatee: Date: Name of Evaluator: 🗆 Fa culty □ Administrator PLANNING Satisfactory Needs Improvement Not Observed Not Applicable Comments (required for any item marked "Needs Improvement.")
+Name of Evaluatee: Date: Face-to-Face DE Correspondence DE 🗆 Correspondence Name of Evaluator: 🗆 Fa aculty □ Administrator PLANNING Satisfactory Needs Improvement Not Observed Not Applicable Comments (required for any item marked "Needs Improvement.")
 Shows evidence of advanced preparation.
-2 Ē ū Ξ Objectives of the class session are clear.
-2 Ę Provides clear and meaningful instruction and/or activities related to content and objectives. Ξ C COMMUNICATION Demonstrates effective written and oral communication skills with students and colleagues.
-Demonstrates patience, fairness, and promptness in evaluating student work. [] INSTRUCTION .
-Presents material/lessons in an organized manner.
-2 Э Ξ Uses class time effectively. Ē Makes reasonable provisions for differences in ability, experience, physical disability, and cultural values.
-Shows currency and depth of knowledge in discipline.
-0 Encourages student engagement.
-Demonstrates enthusiasm for subject matter.
-5 E Ē Course materials (assignments, handouts, webpages, etc.) are clear, complete, and appropriate for the course.
-C
+Objectives of instruction are clear.
+Provides clear and meaningful instruction activities related to content and objectives COMMUNICATION Demonstrates effective written and oral communication skills with students and c olleagues.
+Demonstrates patience, fairness, and prorevaluating student work. nptness in INSTRUCTION Presents material/lessons in an organized manner.
+Makes reasonable provisions for difference experience, physical disability, and culture Shows currency and depth of knowledge Encourages engagement among students instructor and students (Does not apply to correspondence).
+Demonstrates enthusiasm for subject mat ter.
+Course materials (assignments, handouts, etc.) are clear, complete, and appropriate course. ١ Engages students in a regular cycle of ass submission and delivery of feedback. signment

 INTERACTIVE TECHNIQUES Satisfactory Needs Improvement Not Observed Not Applicable Comments (required for any item marked "Needs Improvement.")
-Encourages questions. s.] Ε EJ Listens attentively. [] . 🗆 J Ē Responds effectively to questions and comments. Ξ С Encourages relevant student participation. [] Encourages and guides critical thinking and analysis.
+Encourages questions.
+Responds effectively to questions and comments.
+Encourages relevant student participation.
+Encourages and guides critical thinking and analysis.
 Displays flexibility and respect for the ideas of others.
-C Ð STUDENT RELATIONS lu n Class atmosphere reflects mutual respect and regard.
-E Ascertains that students understand difficult ideas before moving on. ] Helpful when students have difficulty. Γ Ð Demonstrates sensitivity to the needs and feelings of others.
-G Demonstrates effective classroom management.
-PROFESSIONALISM AND PROFESSIONAL RES PONSI BILIT IES Knowledgeable of and abides by District policies, procedures, and proper communication channels.
+STUDENT RELATIONS Class atmosphere reflects mutual respect and regard.
+Ascertains that students understand difficult ideas before moving on.
+Helpful when students have difficulty.
+Demonstrates sensitivity to the needs and feelings of others.
+Demonstrates effective classroom management.
+Provides advice and guidance to students outside of the classroom.
+Responds to student inquiries in a timely, professional manner.
+PROFESSIONALISM AND PROFESSIONAL RESP ONSI BILITI IES Knowledgeable of and abides by District policies, procedures, and proper communication channels.
 Demonstrates professionalism.
-E Works in a spirit of cooperation to develop and maintain a collegial atmosphere among faculty and staff.
-Meets operational clerical requirements (e.g. census rosters and final grades are submitted on ī The following are not applicable to associate faculty: Completely fulfills additional responsibilities of a faculty member as described in Article III . ] Participates in SLO and PLO development and assessment Participates in professional growth activities, such as workshops, seminars, conferences, publications,
+Works in a spirit of cooperation to develop and maintain a collegial atmosphere among faculty and staff.
+Meets operational clerical requirements (e.g. census rosters and final grades are submitted on When under contract, usually responds to email inquiries from District administrators sent to an official CR email address in a timely manner (i.e. within 3 work days).
+The following are not applicable to associate faculty: Completely fulfills additional responsibilities of a faculty member as described in Article III Participates in SLO and PLO development and assessment

+Participates in professional growth activities, such as workshops, seminars, conferences, publications, ADDITIONAL COMMENTS